西 藏 正 宗 古 天 珠

 Bodhisattva Bronze Statue

 Tibetan Bell and Dorje

-For over a thousand years, Tibet’s culture had been greatly influenced by the Buddhist teaching.
+For over a thousand years, Tibet’s culture had been greatly influenced by Buddhist teaching.
 The rich culture forms a wide selection of art collections.
-From Dzi beads, Buddha statue, Chanting beads, Thangka, Thokcha, Bronze, Silver accessories and many more.
+From Dzi beads, Buddha statues, Chanting beads, Thangka, Thokcha, Bronze, Silver accessories and many more.

 Silver Gilded Buddha Statue

 An incense burner is a vessel made for burning incense.
 It varies greatly in size, form, and material of construction, and have been in use since ancient times in many cultures, in both secular and religious contexts.
 They may consist of simple earthenware bowls.
 Many designs use openwork to allow a flow of air.
 In many cultures, burning incense has spiritual and religious connotations, and this influences the design and decoration of the burner.

 Hu Lu Bronze Incense Burner

 Porcelain was first developed in China around 2,000 years ago, then slowly spread to other East Asian countries, and finally Europe and the rest of the world.
 It has usually been regarded as the most prestigious type of pottery for its delicacy, strength, and its white colour.
 It combines well with both glazes and paint and can be modeled very well, allowing a huge range of decorative treatments in tablewares, vessels and figurines.